Splendus/ion2vec_pub/README.md

 conda env create --name ENVIRONMENT_NAME --file ENVIRONMENT.yml
 ```
 ### Vanilla
-The vanilla training runs via [word2vec_pix.py](word2vec_pix.py), which bases on [gensim](https://radimrehurek.com/gensim/models/word2vec.html).
+The vanilla training runs via [word2vec_pix.py](word2vec_pix.py), which bases on [gensim](https://radimrehurek.com/gensim/models/word2vec.html)[^1].
 Note that it can run in either slow (python only) or fast mode (cython).
 For the fast version, the `word2vec_inner.*` files and the `build` directory are needed. `word2vec_pix.py` imports from the files by default but reverts to the slow python-only version in case an import fails.
 It should work the way the directory is set up. <br>

 We can train the Vanilla model by running from the command line
 ```
-time python word2vec_pix.py -train DATA_DIR -ind_name TRAIN_IONS.pickle -iter EPOCHS -threads WORKERS -output OUTPUT_FILE_NAME -size VECTOR_DIMENSION -window IMAGE_WINDOW_SIZE
+python word2vec_pix.py -train DATA_DIR -ind_name TRAIN_IONS.pickle -iter EPOCHS -threads WORKERS -output OUTPUT_FILE_NAME -size VECTOR_DIMENSION -window IMAGE_WINDOW_SIZE
 ```
 Some more arguments - for instance to reduce the amount of data like window stride `-stride`, pixel sampling percentage `pix_per` - can be given and are explained in the python script itself. <br>
 The script yields two files, one .txt and one binary.
 Theoretically, the binary file can be loaded via the gensim functionalities and trained further or used for post-processing.
 We restricted ourselves to use the vectors which can be found in the text file.